Last updated on June 7th, 2023

 The territory is inhabited by a small Greek community, which has its own church – Taksiarhi Rum.
 It is the largest Greek church in Istanbul and is worth a visit.
 It will impress you with its ancient architecture, mosaics, and frescoes.

 But the main reason I recommend visiting is not even that.
 The entire neighborhood is absolutely cute and peaceful.
 It differs so much from the rest of Istanbul.
 Nice houses, cozy coffee shops, popular bars, and actually the nicest waiters in entire Istanbul are here.
 It is so relaxing and entertaining to walk the narrow streets of Arnavutkoy.

 Since it is a bit far from the center, you’d need to go there by bus.
 The best way is to catch a bus in Besiktas that goes to Bebek and exit in Arnavutkoy.

 From the sea, this district looks like a small Amsterdam, seriously.

 Is it going to be your first trip to Istanbul?
 I have a lot of content to help you plan a wonderful trip!
 See my post about the best cheap Istanbul airbnbs, the most dangerous neighborhoods to avoid in Istanbul, how much things cost, how to rent a car in Istanbul, and Istanbul in winter inspiration post.
+Also, don’t miss my best travel tips for Istanbul and mistakes to avoid making when planning a trip to Turkey.
 For more posts about Istanbul and Turkey, refer to this page.